Argentine Civil Wars: National unification

-President Mitre instituted a limited suffrage electoral system known as the voto cantado ("intoned vote"), which depended on a pliant electoral college and would be conditioned to prevent the election of secessionists to high office through electoral fraud, if necessary.
-The 1874 election victory of the National Autonomist Party's Catamarca Province-born Nicolás Avellaneda, who had been endorsed by an erstwhile Buenos Aires separatist, Adolfo Alsina, led to renewed fighting when Mitre mutinied a gunboat to prevent the inaugural.
-He was defeated, however, and only President Avellaneda's commutation spared his life.
+President Mitre instituted a limited suffrage electoral system known as the voto cantado ("intoned vote"), which depended on a pliant electoral college that, if necessary, would prevent the election of secessionists to high office through electoral fraud.
+Nicolás Avellaneda, the National Autonomist Party's Catamarca Province-born who had been endorsed by erstwhile Buenos Aires separatist Adolfo Alsina, won the 1874 election, leading to renewed fighting when Mitre mutinied on a gunboat to prevent the inaugural.
+But he was defeated, and only President Avellaneda's commutation of his death sentence spared his life.

-Vestigial opposition to the new order continued from Federalists, notably La Rioja leader Chacho Peñaloza, who was killed in 1863 following a long campaign of internecine warfare, and Entre Ríos leader Ricardo López Jordán, whose Jordanist rebellion of 1870 to 1876, starting with the assassination of former Federalist president Justo José de Urquiza (whom he blamed for the Federalist defeat), marked the last Federalist revolt.
-The 1880 election of the National Autonomist leader of the Conquest of the Desert, General Julio Roca, led to a final armed insurrection by Buenos Aires Governor Carlos Tejedor, a die-hard opponent of the federalization of Buenos Aires and the resulting loss of privileges.
-Its quick defeat and a truce brokered by Mitre quieted the last source of open resistance to national unity (Buenos Aires Autonomists), and resulted in the Federalization of Buenos Aires, as well as the hegemony of Roca's PAN and pro-modernization Generation of '80 policy makers over national politics until 1916.
+Vestigial opposition to the new order continued from Federalists, notably La Rioja leader Chacho Peñaloza, who was killed in 1863 following a long campaign of internecine warfare, and Entre Ríos leader Ricardo López Jordán.
+His "Jordanist" rebellion of 1870 to 1876 which started with the assassination of former Federalist president Justo José de Urquiza, whom Jordan blamed for the Federalist defeat, marked the last Federalist revolt.
+The 1880 election of the National Autonomist leader of the Conquest of the Desert, General Julio Roca, led to a final armed insurrection by Buenos Aires Governor Carlos Tejedor, a die-hard opponent of the federalization of Buenos Aires and its resulting loss of privileges.
+The insurrection's quick defeat and the subsequent truce brokered by Mitre quietened the last source of open resistance to national unity embodied by the Buenos Aires Autonomists.
+This resulted in the federalization of Buenos Aires, as well as the hegemony over national politics until 1916 of Roca's PAN and pro-modernization Generation of '80 policy makers.